Th3C0D3R/FoBCS/README.md

 1. Clone the latest version of the repository
 2. Check if you language is already added
 3. If not, **duplicate** those two files: [strings.en.resx](https://github.com/Th3C0D3R/FoBCS/blob/master/ForgeOfBots/strings.en.resx) and [strings.en.Designer.cs](https://github.com/Th3C0D3R/FoBCS/blob/master/ForgeOfBots/strings.en.Designer.cs) and rename the duplicates to the coressponding language code, eg: ***strings.fr.resx*** and ***strings.fr.Designer.cs*** and edit the strings (Visual Sutdio recomended)
-4. Add the language inside this file [languages.json](https://github.com/Th3C0D3R/FoBCS/blob/master/ForgeOfBots/languages.json) and use the next number for the *index*-field
+4. Add the language inside this file [languages.json](https://github.com/Th3C0D3R/FoBCS/blob/master/ForgeOfBots/languages.json) and use the next number for the *index*-field.
+Also use the name of the language named in your language
 5. Create a Pull-Request as soon as your done and wait for response
 6. The new Language will be added to the Bot dynamically and does not need a new version update